f-droid/fdroidclient/README.md

 This will build and install F-Droid and the test apk, then execute the entire test suite on the device or emulator.

+Note that the CI already runs the tests on an emulator, so you don't necessarily have to do this yourself if you open a merge request as the tests will get run.

 See the [Android Gradle user guide](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Testing) for more details, including how to use Android Studio to run tests (which provides more useful feedback than the command line).